rmanak/notes/_posts/2016-05-06-markdown-cheatsheet.md

 ---
 layout: post
-title: Another markdown full cheatsheet demo (Markdown)
+title: Markdown cheatsheet demo
 ---

-> This is Markdown Cheatsheet Demo for **Sustain**, this Jekyll theme.
+> This is Markdown Cheatsheet Demo.
+This page is hosted by GitHub and is using it's default markdown and code highlighter.
 Please check the [raw](https://raw.githubusercontent.com/rmanak/rmanak.github.io/master/_posts/2016-05-06-markdown-cheatsheet.md) content of this file for the markdown usage.